Laser Treatments FAQ

 + Does hair color matter?

-Dark hair absorbs more laser energy and is easier to treat, and coarse dark hair responds the very best of all to laser treatment.
-Light hair is more difficult to treat, with blonde or red hair the most challenging; multiple treatment sessions are required, and results are variable.
-Blonde, grey, or red hair usually contains pheomelanin, which is less effective at absorbing laser energy than the eumelanin pigment which is present in black or brown hair.
+Dark hair absorbs more laser energy making it easier to treat, and coarse dark hair responds to treatment the best of all.
+Light hair is more difficult to treat.
+Blonde or red hair are the most challenging and multiple treatment sessions are required and yield variable results.
+Blonde, grey, and red hair usually contain pheomelanin which is less effective at absorbing laser energy than the eumelanin pigment which is present in black or brown hair.

-+ Why does laser hair removal require multiple treatment?
++ Why does laser hair removal require multiple treatments?

 + Can laser remove all hair permanently?

-Waxing, shaving, and tweazing all produce temporary hair removal of the affected area.
-Several of the newer lasers, such as the IPL, have clearly documented proof that there is permanent hair reduction after each treatment.
+Waxing, shaving, and tweezing all provide temporary hair removal.
+Several of the newer lasers such as the IPL have clearly documented proof that there is permanent hair reduction after each treatment.
 The FDA has approved several lasers for permanent hair reduction, and more results with additional lasers are pending.
-The results tend to be additive, i.e. more treatments lead to greater degrees of permanent hair reduction.
+The results tend to be additive i.e. more treatments lead to greater degrees of permanent hair reduction.
 For any given patient results cannot be precisely predicted.
 Results can be variable, even with the best lasers.